Hawk Training | Complaints Policy

 - The full reply will include the outcome and decision of the complaint, what action will be taken if necessary, and will include details of who to contact next if the complaining believes the complaint has not been dealt with properly.

 - This will normally be the appropriate senior departmental manager.
-If, following that second response, a satisfactory outcome has not been achieved; the complaint can be escalated to the Director of Quality and Compliance.
+If, following that second response, a satisfactory outcome has not been achieved; the complaint can be escalated to the Operations Director.

 - In the event that a satisfactory response has not been achieved, the complaint will be put forward to an Appeals Panel headed up by the Managing Director who will be responsible for making the final decision in responding to the complaint.